wexionar/multidimensional-neural-networks/demos/README.md

 3. The system will generate a synthetic 50D dataset, compile it, and validate the compression success.

 ---
-**Note:** These demos are optimized for both Google Colab and local environments.
-The architecture ensures that **Inference (Resolution)** remains near-instantaneous once the synthesis is complete.

----

 ## 🚀 Demo 002: Non-Linearity & Integrity Check (20D)
 This test evaluates the compiler's ability to approximate non-linear curves (parabolas) using piecewise linear sectors and verifies the **Anti-Hallucination** (The Void) logic.